 Dr. St. Louis

 Working in Dr. St Louis’ lab is a very fun and upbeat experience.
 A lot of the people you are working with are young and have the same interests as you, most of which are Ole alumni.
 In the beginning of the summer, I was trained in on how to find abnormal muscle activity in REM through polysomnography.
 The other lab members will support you through the process and are always there if you need to ask questions.
 Throughout the summer, weekly journal discussions are held to stay up to date with the current research that is similar to the research that we were doing.
 While research will keep you busy, shadowing is definitely still available.
 I shadowed about once a week and would always get it planned ahead of time with Dr. St. Louis.
 However, towards the end of the summer when my project was getting close to being due, I was unable to shadow as much.
 It is important to not shadow too much because the lab does need you to fulfill your duties.
+I was able to apply my knowledge of statistics and conduct original analysis on data I had analyzed through the summer, and toward the end of the summer during the last weeks, I created a poster for the annual presentation with the other summer students, faculty, and parents, and also prepared an abstract based on our research findings that will be the basis for future publications.
+After this program, I plan to complete the research begun during the summer over the coming year, and will have an opportunity to author future manuscripts and research presentations at national meetings.
+I hope to return to the lab and continue work there after graduation.

 Dr. Larson